Boundaries and consent

 • To talk about what we want and listen to the other person, before, during, and after.

-You are not respecting boundaries if:
+You are not respecting boundaries if you:

-It doesn‘t matter if the person told you something else before – people have the right to change their minds.
+It does not matter if the person told you something else before – people have the right to change their minds.
 Rape is defined by consent.
 This means that any form of sexual behaviour is rape if there is no consent.
 Therefore consent is a key element in any sexual context.

 Pornography can blur the lines between sex and sexual abuse.